bartfrenk/web-service-template/README.md

 ## Usage

-Install the template into your local maven repository:
+Install a snapshot of the template into your local maven repository:

     boot build

 Then create a project based on the template:

-    boot -d seancorfield/boot-new new -t web-service -n <name>
+    boot -d seancorfield/boot-new new -t web-service -n <name> -a <port> -S

-Replace the name of your application in kebab-case for `<name>`.
+Here `-S` indicates using the snapshot version.
+Replace the name of your application in kebab-case for `<name>` and the TCP port for `<port>`, e.g.

+    boot -d seancorfield/boot-new new -t web-service -n hello-world -a 8001 -S

+This creates a functional Boot project.
+Executing the `run` task starts a server listening on the specified port with endpoints:

+- `/version` Returns the version.
+- `/api-docs` Renders the Swagger API specification.
+- `/swagger.json` Returns the raw Swagger API specification.

 ## License